 Who are the queens?

-This season will have 14 queens, including season nine contestant Eureka O’Hara, who was removed on medical grounds.
+This season has 14 queens, including Eureka O’Hara, who was removed last season on medical grounds.

 Ru said: “While preparing for season 10, I realized that one of our contestants was 11 years-old when we first launched Drag Race.